 Reading and Writing Center.
 The Reading and Writing (RAW) Center provides free individual reading and writing tutoring for students enrolled in any class at the college.
 The RAW Center is located in the Tutoring Center and staffed by English and ESL faculty who provide this service in-person and online during every semester, including summer term.
-RAW Center services are available Monday-Saturday, from two to six hours per day.
+RAW Center services are available Monday through Saturday, from two to six hours per day.
 Students may also access asynchronous essay drop off services (II.B.1-31, II.B.1-32, II.B.1-33).

 Computer Center.
-The Computer Center, located in room 803, is a quiet, open computer lab available for currently enrolled students on a first-come, first-served basis.
-The center is staffed by four Instructional Assistants who help students develop the technology and software skills they need to succeed academically, including: Canvas, Class-Web, Zonemail, ConferZoom, Microsoft Word, Excel, and Powerpoint.
+The Computer Center, located in room 803, is a quiet, open computer lab available for students on a first-come, first-served basis.
+The center is staffed by four Instructional Assistants who help students develop the technology and software skills needed to succeed academically, including: Canvas, Class-Web, Zonemail, ConferZoom, Microsoft Word, Excel, and Powerpoint.
 The Center is equipped with 96 computer stations, featuring both PC and Macintosh computers, as well as printers.
-The Computer Center is open to assist students Monday-Thursday, 8am to 8pm, and Fridays, 8:30am to 3pm.
+The Computer Center is open to assist students Monday through Thursday, 8 a.m. to 8 p.m., and Fridays, 8:30 a.m. to 3 p.m.
 In response to the limited on-site operations during the COVID-19 crisis, the Computer Center provided online assistance in place of drop-in help during the same hours of operation (II.B.1-34, II.B.1-35).

 Integrated Learning Center.
-The Integrated Learning Center (ILC), located in Building 600, is a student-centered space that houses the Math Learning Center and an English as a Second Language lab where college faculty assist LPC students enrolled in Math and ESL courses.
-The Math Learning Center provides students with recommended credit and non-credit support courses, as well as free drop-in help.
+The Integrated Learning Center (ILC), located in Building 600, is a student-centered space that houses the Math Learning Center and an English as a Second Language lab where faculty assist students enrolled in mathematics and ESL courses.
+The Math Learning Center provides students with recommended credit and noncredit support courses, as well as free drop-in help.
 ESL students enrolled in reading and writing courses complete weekly lab assignments in the ILC that focus on grammar, vocabulary, reading and writing skills.
-The Math Learning Center is open Monday-Friday with 26 morning, afternoon, and early evening hours per week.
-The ESL Lab is open Monday-Wednesday, 12:00-12:50 (II.B.1-36, II.B.1-37, II.B.1-38).
+The Math Learning Center is open Monday through Friday with 26 morning, afternoon, and early evening hours per week.
+The ESL Lab is open Monday through Wednesday, 12:00 p.m. to 12:50 p.m.
+(II.B.1-36, II.B.1-37, II.B.1-38).

 Honors Transfer Program.
-The Honors Transfer Program (HTP) provides highly-motivated students with challenging academic opportunities that encourage and develop independent thinking and creative learning.
+The Honors Transfer Program (HTP) provides highly motivated students with challenging academic opportunities that encourage and develop independent thinking and creative learning.
 HTP students enjoy the option to participate in honors academic activities and individual honors contracts.
 Completed honors contracts are recorded on student transcripts with an "Honors Course" designation and students who complete the HTP and graduate from Las Positas College have an honors seal affixed to their diploma and are eligible for transfer agreements with a number of universities (II.B.1-39, II.B.1-40).

 Veterans Resource Center.
-The Veterans Resource Center (VRC), managed by the Veterans First Program and housed in a 2000 square foot facility, provides academic support services to active and former military personnel enrolled in Las Positas College.
+The Veterans Resource Center (VRC), managed by the Veterans First Program and housed in a 2000 square foot facility, provides academic support services to active and former military personnel enrolled at Las Positas College.
 The VRC features a study room, computer room with free printing, and lounge where student veterans study independently and also receive individualized and group academic subject support and opportunities to participate in skill-building workshops and a textbook exchange (II.B.1-41, II.B.1-42).

 Smart Shop Series.
-The Smart Shop Series offers workshops led by experienced faculty on a variety of topics in support of student success.
+The Smart Shop Series offers workshops led by faculty on a variety of topics in support of student success.
 Besides addressing academic topics such as English, math and general study skills, Smart Shops provide students an opportunity to explore transfer and career options (II.B.1-43, II.B.1-44).